 There will never be a limit placed on the quantity of mentors a FIR may have at any given time.
 Mentors may be S3 rated controllers and above, special consideration may be given to senior S2s who have shown outstanding knowledge and understanding of S1 and S2 concepts and skills.
 S2 and S3 mentors may only mentor for the positions below their certification levels, and not equal with.
 Example: an S3 mentor may only mentor S1 and S2 concepts.

 No more than 5 students will be assigned per each I1/MTR at the facility.
 Each FIR will have an initial limit of 4 I1s and no limit placed on mentors.
-The following table will outline the number of instructors authorized based upon roster size of current controllers below C1/controllers whom are in the training process.
+The following table will outline the number of instructors authorized based upon roster size of current controllers below a C1 rating or controllers whom are still in the training process to earn all certifications.
 A 5 students per training staff member ratio will be the goal.

-Recommended Number of Mentors for Roster Size (This number may be exceeded as there is no current limit placed upon how many mentors a FIR may utilize)
+Recommended Minimum Number of Mentors for Roster Size (This number may be exceeded as there is no current limit placed upon how many mentors a FIR may utilize)

 20 – 30